 Shots:

-MED: Talent using V0 to infect cells in 100-250-ml Erlenmeyer shaker flasks.
+MED: Talent using V0 to infect cells in 100-250-ml Erlenmeyer shaker flasks.(see table)

 MED: Talent putting flasks on orbital shaker platform..

 Count cells and split every 24 hours until cells stop doubling.
 Follow a low multiplicity of infection, or MOI, regimen: Cells must double at least once (MOI < 1), otherwise repeat experiment with a smaller volume of V0 added.
 The image on the left shows insect cells infected with MultiBac baculovirus that have stopped proliferating and have increased in size [Figure 3b (I)].
 Cell fusions are observed, as illustrated by the image on the right [Figure 3b (II)].